Tanmoy5611/hotel-management-system/README.md

 ### What Makes These Tests Good

-These tests follow course best practices:
+These tests follow testing best practices:

 - **Independent:** A clean database is ensured for each test run.
 - **Repeatable:** Results are consistent across different environments.